 Which of these camps feels like yours?
 Keep in mind that your camp today may not be where you are tomorrow.
 As progress continues in neuroscience and computer science, some folks will change their minds.
 So as you think about these issues, feel free to move around, hang out for a while in a different camp, and see if that group of people feel more like home.

 Ready to see which camp you reside in at present?
 Let’s take a test.

 A good test of whether you are a reanimator, an uploader, or uncertain, and whether you have an instinctual bias to reanimation, as most folks do when they first engage with these ideas, is to ask the Transporter question, a test that uncovers your assumptions and biases with respect to the copy problem.

 Would you go through a Star Trek transporter (molecular scanner, disassembler, pattern storer, beamer, and reassembler, using new molecules at the other end) if many others had done it, claimed to be themselves on the other end, and as far as you could tell they seemed the same?
 Or would you not go because you presently believe the process would cause your own death as your brain was being molecularly disassembled, and your new brain and body would be some kind of copy that only “thinks” it is you?

 This is actually a deep question, as your answer depends on your view of the nature of personal identity.
 What’s more, your answer may change over time.
 This helps us understand why all three camps exist today, and why some folks move between the camps as they learn more about the world.

 What about you?
-Would you currently not go?
 Would you currently go?
-Would you remain perpetually uncertain, whether you transported or not?
+Would you not go?
+Do you think you’d remain uncertain about the outcome, for yourself or others?

 Consider that all three responses to this test are valid, from the point of view of members of each camp.
 If such a device were created, all three mental attitudes would be common, and all three would be socially reinforced as the right choice, by the members of each camp.
 So it should be obvious that each camp needs to learn to get along better, right?